mahmoud/ashes/README.md

 ## Compatibility

 Ashes has full support for every feature of the original Dust.js.
-Here's a what the test suite says about all of the examples on Dust's documentation:
+Here's what the test suite says about all of the examples on Dust's documentation:

 ```
   . = passed, _ = skipped, X = failed, E = exception